ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 You can review and copy all the above placeholder values to your message content using the **Copy placeholder text** button.

-Besides placeholders, you also have a **Copy resource reference** control that allows you to search in-place your :ref:`community's resources<community__manage_resources>`, such as images to include or files to add download links for.
+Besides placeholders, you also have a **Copy resource reference** and **Copy system-wide resource reference** controls that allow you to search in-place respectively the :ref:`community's resources<community__manage_resources>` and :ref:`system resources <systemAdmin__resources>`, such as images to include or files to add download links for.
 Once you find the resource you're looking for you can click it to copy its reference to the clipboard.
 You can then use this reference as e.g. the source of an image file or the target of a link.

 .. _community__report_settings__statement_certificate__external: